flimflam-austin/hugo-cms-test/site/content/quick_reads/20180626-18-06-26-chris-pratt/index.md

       * “Discovered” working as a waiter for Bubba Gump Shrimp Co. restaurant.
     _key: card-3-0ac7c7d8-e493-47e7-8e29-1fd6e1f050a3
   - order: 3
-    body: "> ‘He asked what I was doing that night, and I was honest.
+    body: "> \"He asked what I was doing that night, and I was honest.
 I said, a\x18My friend’s inside buying me alcohol… He said, a\x18Jesus told me to talk to you…’ At that moment I was like, I think I have to go with this guy.
 He took me to church.
-Over the next few days I surprised my friends by declaring that I was going to change my life.’  \n  \n  \n  \nChris Pratt, Vanity Fair, about the moment his life changed randomly meeting a man named Henry in Maui."
+Over the next few days I surprised my friends by declaring that I was going to change my life.\"  \n  \nChris Pratt, Vanity Fair, about the moment his life changed randomly meeting a man named Henry in Maui."
     _key: card-4-f01c40f2-efe2-495d-8304-1ad84cdf6c65
   - order: 4
     body: >-